kromylodd/Silesia-Housing-Data-Platform/README.md

 ## Disclaimer

 This project scrapes only publicly available data for educational/portfolio purposes.
-It is not affiliated with OLX or Otodom.
+It is not affiliated with OLX or Otodom